steveKapturowski/tensorflow-rl/README.md

 A [Tensorflow](https://www.tensorflow.org/)-based implementation of all algorithms presented in [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783).

 This implementation uses processes instead of threads to achieve real concurrency.
 Each process has a local replica of the network(s) used, implemented in Tensorflow, and runs its own Tensorflow session.
 In addition, a copy of the network parameters are kept in a shared memory space.
 At runtime, each process uses its own local network(s) to choose actions and compute gradients (with Tensorflow).
-The shared network parameters are updated periodically in an asynchronous manner, by applying the grads obtained from Tensorflow into the shared meory space.
+The shared network parameters are updated periodically in an asynchronous manner, by applying the grads obtained from Tensorflow into the shared memory space.

-All algorithms have been implemented and all of them work, although the 1-step Q-learning and Sarsa ones show a medium-low learning rate (more testing is needed, however).
+All algorithms have been implemented and all of them converge, although the 1-step Q-learning and Sarsa ones show a medium-low learning rate (more testing is needed).

 Both [ALE](https://github.com/mgbellemare/Arcade-Learning-Environment) and [Open AI GYM](https://gym.openai.com/) are supported for the environments.